twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TEXTRACTFROMTTCFORM** – Shows a dialog to extract OpenType font collections (**Tools: Extract from OTC...**).
 * **TFEATURESETTINGSFORM** (version 12.0) – Used when generating or updating OpenType features in `TOPENTYPEDESIGNERFORM`.
 * **TFINDFORM** – Used when searching parts of a font.
-* **TFONTEMBEDDINGLICENSINGRIGHTSFORM** – Shows a dialog to change embedding or licensing rights in the font.
+* **TFONTEMBEDDINGLICENSINGRIGHTSFORM** (version 2.0 until 6.5) – Contains a list of embedding or licensing rights to use in the font (replaced with **Legal: Embedding Licensing Rights** in `TFONTSETTINGSFORM` in version 7.0 & above).
 * **TFONTHEADERFLAGSFORM** – Shows a dialog to change header flags in the font.
 * **TFONTINSTALLWIZARDFORM** – Shows a dialog to install the font for use in other applications.
 * **TFONTLOGFORM** – Displays the log for any font (**Developer Tools: Font Log**).
-* **TFONTOVERVIEWFORM** – Shows the glyphs available in any opened font.
+* **TFONTOVERVIEWFORM** – Contains all the glyphs shown after opening fonts.
-* **TFONTPROPERTIESFORM** – Shows a dialog for properties or unsupported tables for the font.
+* **TFONTPROPERTIESFORM** – Contains properties and unsupported tables in the font.
-* **TFONTSETTINGSFORM** – Shows a dialog to change various settings for the font.
+* **TFONTSETTINGSFORM** – Contains a lot of things like basic naming fields or metrics settings, Unicode range and character encoding settings and more.
 * **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (replaced with a separate tab for unsupported tables in `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TFONTTESTFORM** – Shows a dialog to test desktop fonts (not web fonts).
 Default text in `mmFontTest` and `Memo1` is the program name, uppercase (the last six letters continue on a new line), lowercase and numbers.
 * **TFORMADDANCHOR** (version 7.0 & above) – Used when adding anchors in the font.